EricMFink/EmploymentLaw/_casebook/chap1.md

 ---
 layout: casebook
-chapter: 1
+chapter-number: 1
-title: Employment as a Socio-Legal Relationship
+chapter-title: Employment as a Socio-Legal Relationship
 ---

 ## Employment as Status and Contract